AVSystem/developer-zone/docs/Use_cases/Air_quality_monitoring_use_case.md

 # Air quality monitoring - use case

 The Coiote DM and Azure IoT Hub integration lets you create custom use cases with data visualization.
+Follow the tutorial below to see how to set up an inspiringly complex use case in just a few steps.

 ## Prerequisites